TITLE 89: SOCIAL SERVICES

 a) Introduction

-The Department of Public Aid will cover organ transplants as identified under subsection (b) of this Section that are provided to United States citizens or aliens who are lawfully admitted for permanent residence in the United States under color of law pursuant to 42 USC 1396a(a) and 1396b(v).
-Such services must be provided by certified organ transplant centers which meet the requirements specified in subsections (c) through (h) of this Section.
+The Department will cover organ transplants as identified under subsection (b) that are provided to United States citizens or aliens who are lawfully admitted for permanent residence in the United States under color of law pursuant to 42 USC 1396a(a) and 1396b(v).
+These services must be provided by certified organ transplant centers that meet the requirements specified in subsections (c) through (g) of this Section.

 b) Covered Services